 I was recently asked by a new APQS machine owner for advice on what she needed to have on hand right after her machine is delivered.
 I thought other newbies might like the same info, so I’m copying my reply to her here.

 - Fabric: When I got my machine, I went to Goodwill and got some cheap sheets (not too high of a thread count; think CHEAP) for about $1/each.
 I used those as practice fabric.
-The pdf manual on the jump drive is about 250 pages long and at the back of it you’ll find tutorial lessons.
+The manual for your APQS longarm is a pdf on the jump drive that ships with the machine is about 250 pages long and at the back of it you’ll find tutorial lessons.
 Focus on those first.
 My next step up from cheap sheets was cheater panels.
 These allow you to start to think about piecing and how the seam lines influence the freehand choices you have.

 - You may have heard about zippered leaders or snapping systems called Leadergrips or Red Snappers (I like Leadergrips, BTW).
 You can certainly attach your quilts with pins from day one and wait on deciding about adding a loading system until you know more about how you like to use your machine.

-- Pins: You’ll need some decent sized T-pins to attach the fabric to the leaders.
+- Pins: You’ll need some decent sized T-pins to attach the fabric to the leaders if you aren’t using Leadergrips.
 With those Tpins you’ll appreciate a good strong magnetic bowl.
-You’ll want some thick diameter flowerhead pins.
+You’ll want some thick diameter flowerhead pins to use to pin baste the top edge of the quilt.
 My favorite are the ones Clover makes that comes in the box.

 - Thread: You’ll want thread.
-Lots of it in all the pretty colors of the rainbow.
-Your thread addiction begins now. 🙂 80% of the time I’m running Glide or So Fine in the top with Bottom Line in the bottom.
+Lots of it.
+In all the pretty colors of the rainbow.
+Your thread addiction begins now. 🙂 80% of the time I’m running Glide or So Fine in the top with Bottom Line or Magna-Glide in the bottom.
 I carry every color and every size of Glide in my shop.
 My recommendation is to start with the neutral pack.
-Give me a ring and I can ship it to you at (502) 718-7148.
 I also love the variegated Affinity too.
 Oh, and I really love the Glide60 or Microquilter because it is so skinny that you can’t see the wobbles and bobbles!

 - Needles: Your APQS machine was timed at the factory with MR 18, 4.0 needles.
 (If you have a George you may have a machine that was timed to a smaller needle.)
 You’ll get a pack of needles with the machine but you’ll soon need more.
 You can buy them from my online shop.